mongodb-partners/maap-framework/docs/maap-docs/docs/app-modules/real-time-data-loader.md

 Invoke-WebRequest -Uri "http://localhost:8083/connectors" -Method Post -Headers @{ "Content-Type" = "application/json" } -InFile "path\to\your\config_files.json"
 ```

-Note: the -Uri is pointing to your connectors endpoint, change it inf necessary.
+Note: the -Uri is pointing to your connectors endpoint, change it for the one pointing to your connectors endpoint.

 ## Data Loader
 This data loader is used to receive messages in real time from a Kafka topic.
 The ingest runs indefinitely until the process